BuildForSDG/Team-199/whoweare.md

 ## Who we are

 We are a group of developers that entered Facebook Developer Circles and Andela's challenge called *[Build for Sustainable Development Goals](https://buildforsdg.andela.com/)* or #BuildForSDG for short.
-For the innovation phase, we were grouped together as Team-199 and come up with a solution to address social issues.
+For the innovation phase, we were grouped as Team-199 and to come up with a solution to address social issues.

 ## Meet the team